Track Your Health at the Cellular Level: Biomarker Testing for Healthy Aging

 Making a Kind Commitment to Yourself

 Above all, approach Dry January with kindness.
-Your focus should not be perfection but instead on taking steps toward better health and balance.
+Your focus should not be on perfection but instead on taking steps toward better health and balance.
 If you slip up, don’t throw in the towel.
 Each day offers a chance to recommit.

 By the end of the month, many participants find they’ve gained more than they expected: better sleep, improved clarity, and a fresh perspective.
 Whether you continue abstaining or reintroduce alcohol, Dry January can be a meaningful way to start the year on a positive note.